-ENSURE AFFORDABLE ENERGY RESOURCES

-Kentucky must recognize that to retain and attract new industries it must have access to energy resources that are competitive with other geographic areas of the country.
+ENSURE AFFORDABLE ENERGY RESOURCES Kentucky must recognize to retain and attract new industries it must have access to energy resources that are competitive with other geographic areas of the country.
+According to the Energy Information Administration, Kentucky's average industrial electric power costs ranked 10th lowest in the nation as of January 2017 while the average retail price for residential customers was the 9th lowest in the country.
 The Kentucky Chamber supports the construction of new and the modernization of existing energy infrastructure.
 These projects create new sources of tax revenue and jobs and enhance access to competitive energy supplies.
 Investment in energy infrastructure is critical for continued access to growing domestic supplies of natural gas, natural gas liquids, refined products and crude oil.
 Specifically, the Chamber encourages the construction of natural gas, natural gas liquids and oil infrastructure to more efficiently extract, process, transport and utilize our resources.

-Further, the Chamber supports consideration by utilities of all electricity sources when planning for future needs of customers, but nuclear energy is currently not part of the consideration.
-State law prevents construction of nuclear power plants until there is a means of disposal of high-level nuclear waste approved by the U.S. government.
-The U.S. government has not approved such a facility, so nuclear power plants in the U.S. store spent fuel on-site.
-Kentucky's current prohibition on storage in effect prohibits nuclear power as an option.
-The Chamber strongly encourages the federal government to identify an approved repository for high-level nuclear waste disposal but also accepts on-site storage of spent fuel as a temporary solution until the federal government takes action.

-Finally, in addition to providing ongoing, strategic investment in the Commonwealth's energy infrastructure, policymakers must also ensure the costs to support and maintain this infrastructure are allocated fairly among all users of the system.
-How customers use this infrastructure is changing as the adoption of distributed energy resources (DERs) - such as privately-owned solar generation - increases across the Commonwealth.
+Finally, in addition to providing ongoing, strategic investment in the Commonwealth's energy infrastructure, policymakers must ensure the costs to support and maintain this infrastructure are allocated fairly among all users of the system.
+How customers use this infrastructure is changing as the adoption of distributed energy resources (DERs) - such as privately owned solar generation -- increases across the Commonwealth.
 Existing policies that, years ago, were originally adopted to incentivize the implementation of new technologies, such as distributed solar generation, should be re-examined to ensure all the costs to support and maintain reliable operation of the energy infrastructure are shared fairly.

-SUPPORT COST-EFFECTIVE ENERGY STRATEGIES

-The Kentucky Chamber supports the development of cost-effective strategies that promote energy efficiency and alternative resources to foster energy independence and economic growth.
-The Chamber supports efforts to promote manufacturing of energy efficiency and alternative energy products.
+SUPPORT COST-EFFECTIVE ENERGY STRATEGIES The Kentucky Chamber supports the development of cost-effective strategies that promote energy efficiency and alternative resources to foster energy independence and economic growth.
+The Chamber supports efforts to promote manufacturing of energy efficient and alternative energy products.
 However, we continue to recognize the vital importance of Kentucky's fossil resources including coal and natural gas and the impact those resources have on the economy of the Commonwealth and the U.S. as a whole.
 The Kentucky Chamber believes a comprehensive national energy policy should focus on investing in energy production innovations including biomass, natural gas and coal technologies and avoid arbitrary mandates and punitive policies.
 Such mandates and policies serve to drive up costs and stifle innovation which places the citizens and businesses of Kentucky at a distinct economic disadvantage with neighboring states.
 The Chamber strongly believes cleaner air should be accomplished through the use of efficiencies at our power plants and grid system as opposed to mandated equipment which makes power plants less efficient and mandates for specific energy sources.
 Policies that spur technological innovation would continue to protect the economy of the Commonwealth while securing our nation's economic and energy future.

-ENSURE AFFORDABLE WATER & WASTEWATER SERVICE

-The Kentucky Chamber supports appropriate efforts, including ongoing investment, to ensure efficient, equitable and sufficient water supply and wastewater service for communities across the Commonwealth.
+ENSURE AFFORDABLE WATER AND WASTEWATER SERVICE The Kentucky Chamber supports appropriate efforts, including ongoing investment, to ensure efficient, equitable and sufficient water supplies and wastewater services for communities across the Commonwealth.
 The Chamber recognizes wastewater system upgrades are of particular concern due to the financial hardship that upgrading them can place on small systems and their customers.
-With that in mind, and where appropriate, the Chamber supports consolidating wastewater systems in order to address such challenges in a more efficient, economical manner that meets the needs of Kentucky's communities.
+With that in mind, and where appropriate, the Chamber supports consolidating wastewater systems to address such challenges in a more efficient, economical manner that meets the needs of Kentucky's communities.
 The Chamber also supports the consideration of public-private partnership solutions in the water and wastewater sectors, as appropriate.
 The Chamber supports appropriate interconnectivity agreements among municipalities and water providers throughout the state to ensure water needs are met.

-AGGRESSIVE JOB CREATION
+PILLAR IV: AGGRESSIVE JOB CREATION